jkovzels/socksonly/README.md

 Go ahead and run 'npm run build' from terminal (use ``CTRL + ` `` to open terminal).

 If everhing works try `npm run server`.
 It will open browser at `http://localhost:8080/`.
+BTW to stop the server press `CTRL + C` to terminal.

 Those commands are defines `package.json`'s `scripts` section.

 Also `npm install http-server -g` and run `http-server`